Sponsored by ANABEL Associates

 In this day and age of political and electronic terrorism we run the risk of personal attacks both physically and electronically.
 We can't let the cowardly bastards win.
 Just as we must not stop travelling, we must not stop using the Internet for both our pleasure and our commerce.

 If people venture out into the Internet today, without having adequate anti-virus software they are fools, plain and simple.
 Basic protection is affordable and easy to install.
-This page is meant to help you to protect your computer assets by offering several useful resources.
-A couple of basic steps to start:
+This page is meant to help you to protect your computer assets by offering several useful resources, but keep in mind, in today's sophisticated world, even the best of protective measures cannot stop all threats.

 DO NOT open any e-mail and or attachments from anyone you do not recognize (unfortunately even well-meaning family members can unknowingly send viruses that attach themselves to files and e-mail messages... particularly Microsoft Outlook and Microsoft Word software).